tuohybuoy/BI_Guardrails_Project/README.md

 It would be helpful to know whether course characteristics or instructor backgrounds were driving some of the grading differences.

 Simple integration would just mean linking to the course catalog and instructor websites.
 More complex integration would include building predictive models based on course and instructor characteristics to estimate the "proportion of difference explained" by those characteristics.

-#### Enable Uploading of Custom Data, Groupings and Measures

-Not everyone is interested in grades awarded by a midwestern US university, but everyone has some type of data they're interested in.
-The Percentage Bar Chart Tool might offer useful functionality for interpretation of that data.

 #### Add Option for A Priori Power Analysis